Node.js Microtasks: Promise Jobs, process.nextTick, and Timer Order

 });

-If the executor throws, the promise rejects with the thrown error:
+If the executor throws, the constructor turns the throw into a rejection:

 const p = new Promise(() => {